InBetweenNames/gentooLTO/README.md

 My Portage profile is `default/linux/amd64/17.0/desktop/plasma`.

+## PGO support

+### GCC

+One result of this project has been upstreamed PGO support in the GCC ebuilds.
+It is highly recommended that you compile GCC with PGO, as it really helps with compile times.
+Simply add `pgo` to your `sys-devel/gcc` USE flags and emerge and you're all set.
+The initial GCC compilation time will increase, however all subsequent compilations will be much faster.

+### Python

+This repository also contains PGO-enabled ebuilds of the Python interpreters.
+PGO is off by default, but can be enabled by adding `pgo` to your `dev-lang/python` USE flags.
+The initial Python interpreter builds will take much longer to complete, however the interpreters that are built will run much faster than otherwise.
+This is the default on many binary distributions, including Debian and Arch Linux.

 ## Conclusions

 After running this configuration for long enough, it seems stable for personal use, and it is the configuration I use on my desktop right now.
 I see no need to revert anything, but YMMV.
 If anything this repository can be used as a canary to see which packages exhibit undefined behaviour in C or C++.